stephanbehm/cursor-stats/README.md

 # Cursor Stats for VS Code

-A VS Code extension that displays your Cursor Editor usage statistics in the status bar.
+A Cursor extension that displays your Cursor Subscription usage statistics in the status bar.

 ## Features